What to Do with Young Kids in the Reykjavik Area

 If you’ve got a “dinosaur kid” in the family, or a future marine biologist, he or she will love learning about these giants of the sea.
 Whales of Iceland has exhibits all about (surprise) whales, educating everyone with life-size models of 23 different species and the latest scientific discoveries.

-The museum is a hit with both visitors and locals - so far, more than 3,000 schoolchildren have taken a tour and learned so much from the fully interactive exhibits.
+The museum is a hit with both visitors and locals so far; more than 3,000 schoolchildren have been on a visit to Whales of Iceland and learned so much from the fully interactive exhibits.

 Saga Museum

-Located in a beautiful house on the Old Harbor, Saga Museum is open every day from 10-6 PM.
-The exhibits features carefully reconstructed figures and clothing and artifacts designed to look and feel authentic in every day.
+Located in a beautiful house on the Old Harbor, the Saga Museum is open every day from 10-6 PM.
+The exhibits feature carefully reconstructed figures and clothing and artifacts designed to look and feel authentic in everyday life.

 Best of all, you can dress up in your own Viking garb and become part of the story!
 The photo opportunities alone make this a great stop for you and your kids.